electheo/CTF-writeups/PicoCTF/n0s4n1ty 1/writeup.md

   - Guides for linux file structure and permissions

 ChatGPT: https://chatgpt.com/
-  - Review of JS code in footer, revealing potential avenues for exploitation
+  - Review of JS code in footer and creation of initial html payload to test remote execution, revealing potential avenues for exploitation